mjr46/trial/ReadMe.txt

 This repository contains details of my thesis

-Begins with a summary of my first 4 years of work
+Begins with a summary of my first 4 years of work.